Man United transfer news: Antony, Gakpo, Memphis, Dubravka, Ronaldo and more

 The arrival of Casemiro has at least helped improve a troubled area of the pitch, adding to the signings of Lisandro Martinez, Tyrell Malacia and Christian Eriksen earlier this summer.

-But with the Dutch manager keen for more reinforcements, who else might be coming and going before the window closes?
+They are soon to be joined by the Brazil international winger Antony, but with Ten Hag keen for more reinforcements, who else might be coming and going before the window closes?

 Antony

-Manchester United are set to seal the tranfer of Ajax’s Antony over the next 48 hours.
-United have agreed to pay a fixed fee of €95m (£80.6m) with a further €5m (£4.2m) in potential add-ons, and the winger will undergo a medical today (Monday).
+Manchester United are set to unveil Antony today after the Brazil international winger completed his medical on Monday.
+United have agreed to pay Ajax a fixed fee of €95m (£80.6m) with a further €5m (£4.2m) in potential add-ons.

-Antony is in line to be the second player to follow manager Erik ten Hag from the Dutch champions to Old Trafford following defender Lisandro Martinez.
+Antony will become the second player to follow manager Erik ten Hag from the Dutch champions to Old Trafford following defender Lisandro Martinez.
 United paid an initial €57.37m (£48.3m) for the Argentina international – a fee that could rise by a further €10m to around £56.7m – and Ajax are now set to land an even bigger windfall.

-United are understood to have had a lower bid rejected last week but have now made progress in a deal for a player who had made his frustrations at the earlier impasse clear in an interview on Friday.
+United are understood to have had a lower bid rejected last week but made progress in recent days a deal for a player who had made his frustrations at the earlier impasse clear in an interview on Friday.

 “Since February of this year, my agents came to Amsterdam to inform Ajax of my desire to leave the club to face a new challenge and that some interested clubs would arrive and, with them, certainly a great offer,” Antony said via Italian journalist Fabrizio Romano on YouTube.
 “During the window months, meetings concluded including a proposal from Ajax for a contract renewal.
 I made it clear once again I want to leave the club.”